rogerhutchings/balzan-website/README.md

 ### Contact details

-Contact details for the administrator are stored in `src/_data/application_dates.yml`
+Contact details for the administrator are stored in `src/_data/application_dates.yml`.

+### Host scientist details

+The list of host scientists is stored in `src/_data/host_scientists.yml`.

 ### Other content